 The Council has an internal councillor auditor who assists the RFO by carrying out a regular check of the accounts against the bank statement.
 The Council has appointed an Independent Examiner who carries out at least one audit session during the year.
 At the final of these sessions, the Independent Examiner will verify the accounts and all other paperwork contributing to the official audit return, will make his own declaration of assessment of the Council's governance (including verifying the Financial Regulations), which he may qualify by an audit review statement, all of which is then presented for official audit by the Audit Commission inspector.
+The Independent f) Employer's Fiscal Responsibility g) Best Value

-The Independent Examiner's Audit Review is presented to the first Council session following the audit and forms the basis for any reviews and reforms during the following year.
+Examiner's Audit Review is presented to the first Council session following the audit and forms the basis for any reviews and reforms during the following year.